 The school have two councils.
-Both have pupil representatives from years 2, 3, 4, 5 and 6 and also a link governor.
+Both have pupil representatives from years 2-6 and also a link governor.
 The councils hold meetings at least twice a term to organise events, activities, fund raising events and also listen to other pupil's ideas about what they would like for the school, developing the school and it's environment.

 Ysgol Hafodwenog makes every effort to look after our environment and our world in every aspect of the school’s life.
-We have an Eco Council group who take their responsibilities seriously, by doing their very best to raise the children’s and the community’s awareness of issues concerning eco matters.
+We have an Eco and Fairtrade Counci who take their responsibilities seriously, by doing their very best to raise the children’s and the community’s awareness of issues concerning eco and Fairtrade matters.

 Ysgol Hafodwenog’s Eco Code